Welcome to Travis Credit Union!

 Our dividend rates are set by the Board of Directors, taking into consideration the cost of funds to the Credit Union and the current market place and can change at any time.
 Dividends are only paid out of current income and available earnings after required transfers to reserves are made.

 Dividends begin to accrue on the business day you make a deposit regardless of whether the deposit is cash or non-cash, but do not accrue on the date of withdrawal for the amount of the withdrawal.
 Dividends are credited to your account(s) on a monthly basis on the last day of each month.
-Please refer to the Initial Account Disclosures for comprehensive information including current rates, method of computation, Certificate Account rates and Annual Percentage Yield (APY) for all share accounts.
+Please refer to www.traviscu.org for current dividend rates, method of computation, Certificate Account rates and Annual Percentage Yield (APY) for all share accounts.

 Monthly Transaction Activity